akicestmoi/flask_auth/README.md

 ## Database Schema
 The table on which the API relies on is designed as follows:
-- id: integer.
+- *id*: integer.
 Primary Key, auto filled by SQLAlchemy.
-- email: string.
+- *email*: string.
 Required field.
 Has to be unique.
-- username: string.
+- *username*: string.
 Required field.
 Has to be unique.
-- password: string.
+- *password*: string.
 Required field.
 Hashed based on Flask-Bcrypt algorithm.
 Must contain at least 6 characters, 1 Upper case, 1 Lower case, 1 numerical character, 1 Special character.
-- gender: string.
+- *gender*: string.
 Optional field, None by default.
-- phone_number: string.
+- *phone_number*: string.
 Optional field, None by default.
-- address: string. string.
+- *address*: string. string.
 Optional field, None by default.
-- is_logged_in: boolean.
+- *is_logged_in*: boolean.
 Auto-filled by the API upon creation to True.
 Indicates account status for Front-End session management.

 ## Functionnality
 The project is a backend server providing APIs for authentication, including the following functionality: